-- have certain medical conditions, such as cancer, or

-- are getting hospice care, or

-- live in a long-term care facility.
+- have certain medical conditions, such as cancer, - are getting hospice, palliative, or end-of-life care, or - live in a long-term care facility.

 Chapter 6: What you pay for your Medicare and Texas Medicaid prescription drugs

 This chapter tells what you pay for your outpatient prescription drugs.
 By "drugs," we mean: